Works by American Artists

-The permanent collection of the Huntsville Museum of Art is comprised nearly 3,000 objects, primarily focused on 19th and 20th century American art with an emphasis on art from the Southeast.
+The permanent collection of the Huntsville Museum of Art is comprised of over 3,000 objects, primarily focused on 19th and 20th century American art with an emphasis on art from the Southeast.
 African, Asian, and European art, from cultures influential on American art, is the Museum’s secondary collecting focus.

 The collection holds some 400 works on paper by American artists such as James McNeill Whistler, Reginald Marsh, John Sloan, Robert Rauschenberg, Frank Stella, and Andy Warhol.
 These works have allowed the Museum to provide its community first-hand access to original works of art by leading 20th century masters.

 Works by Regional Artists

 Regional artists are well represented in the Museum’s permanent collection.
 American artists with Alabama ties include Richmond Burton, William Christenberry, Gerald Hayes, Nall Hollis, David Parrish and Stephen Rolfe Powell.
 The Museum’s commitment to building a regionally significant collection is also affirmed by the growth of its Southern photography collection, which now includes over 200 prints, and by regular acquisitions from the recurring Red Clay Survey and Encounters exhibitions, featuring work by regional contemporary artists.

 In 2008, the Museum acquired the prestigious Sellars Collection of Art by American Women, a landmark gathering of over 400 paintings, drawings and sculptures that heralds the achievements of more than 250 American women artists primarily active between 1850 and 1940.
 While the names of many may now be unfamiliar, in their time these artists exhibited alongside their male counterparts, received accolades and awards, and pioneered the way for those who would follow.
 Today, art historians are rediscovering their contributions and reestablishing their rightful place in the expanding narrative of American art history.